So you’re a bit perplexed by veganism. You’re not against the idea, but it’s baffling how anybody can give up something as delicious as meat.

 6. Vegan Tacos

 Given the sheer variety offered by tacos, you had to know vegans would find their own recipe.
-From tofu to avocadoes to butternut squash, tacos have been made from all kinds of yummy and healthy ingredients.
+From homemade tofu to avocadoes to butternut squash, tacos have been made from all kinds of yummy and healthy ingredients.

 One recipe involves Eggs, panko bread crumbs, avocado and a whole pound of cabbage.
 You can find the recipe for them here.